 Friday we visited friends, explored canyons and had great Mexican food before heading for the airport.

-Here’s how we arranged such a cheap vacation, and or favorite travel hacks so you can do the same...
+Vacation packages might be a good deal, but you can often save even more money taking an à la carte approach to arranging your travel.
+Here’s how we planned such a cheap vacation, and our favorite travel hacks so you can do the same.

 Find the Cheapest Flight

 For example, Southwest only sells tickets through its own site.
 To be really thorough when comparing prices, check each airline’s website for flights out of your closest airports.